pankyopkey/pCloudy-sample-projects/DotNet/README.md

 * ![Android][android] ![Native][native] Appium Native Test-For automating Android Native Apps
 * ![Android][android] ![iOS][ios] ![Web][web]  Appium Web Test-For both Chrome on Android as well as Safari of iOS.

+## Getting Started - How to run

-*- You may open the solution file "Appium pClouty Test.sln" *- Resolve the errors by providing your pCloudyEmail & pCloudyApiKey (you will get this from your Settings->API section in pCloudy website)
+* You may open the solution file "Appium pClouty Test.sln"
+* Resolve the errors by providing your pCloudyEmail & pCloudyApiKey (you will get this from your Settings->API section in pCloudy website)
-*- Right click on the AppiumWeb or AppiumNative project and 'Set as Startup Project' *- Execute the project(or press F5)
+* Right click on the AppiumWeb or AppiumNative project and 'Set as Startup Project'
+* Execute the project(or press F5)
-*- Visual Studio should first fetch the dependancies from Nuget and then start the execution *- Follow the instructions in the Console application to proceed
+* Visual Studio should first fetch the dependancies from Nuget and then start the execution
+* Follow the instructions in the Console application to proceed

 ##pCloudy-vb-connector
 Here the pCloudy-vb-connector is the project that is responsible to make REST calls to the pCloudy web apis and provide you a unified method of calling the apis as native .Net methods through code.